rakeshkstp/download_data_oceancolor/README.md

-# Download data from ocean color website automatically
+# Download data from ocean color website using command line

 This project is to help download ocean color data (Level 1) from the [Ocean Color Website](https://oceancolor.gsfc.nasa.gov/).